alicehillier/rainforest-cafe/README.md

     Solution: I tested a few properties in CSS, including object-fit.
 I ruled out which ones didn't work, such as 'contain' and 'fill', and found that 'object-fit: cover;' gave me the desired result.

+6. Issue: Loading times were very slow, particularly on the menu page.

+    Solution: I asked my peers for feedback on Slack, and one of them recommended I use the "loading=lazy" attribute to improve the experience.
+I applied this attribute to all images in the About Us section on the homepage and all images on the Menu page, which seems to have improved the loading times.

 ## Deployment

 ## Testing